SPT Investors Have Opportunity to Lead Sprout Social, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 20, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sprout Social, Inc. ("Sprout Social" or the "Company") (NASDAQ: SPT).
+LOS ANGELES , May 22, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sprout Social, Inc. ("Sprout Social" or the "Company") (NASDAQ: SPT).

 Class Period: November 2, 2023 – May 2, 2024